 What is a World War?

-Photo: Soviet soldiers plant their flag atop the Reichstag (German Parliament) following the Battle of Berlin cementing the fall of Nazi Germany – Yevgeny Khaldei (May 2, 1945)
+Photo: Soviet soldiers plant their flag atop the Reichstag (German Parliament) following the Battle of Berlin cementing the fall of Nazi Germany in the Second World War – Yevgeny Khaldei (May 2, 1945)

-A world war is generally defined as a large-scale conflict involving multiple countries from different parts of the world.
+Experts and historians generally define a world war as a large-scale conflict involving multiple countries from different parts of the world.
 World War I (1914-1918) and World War II (1939-1945) involved dozens of countries and millions of soldiers, civilians, and casualties.

 Conflicts like the Korean War (1950-1953) and the Global War on Terrorism in Afghanistan (2001-2022) are generally not considered a world war because those conflicts: